 |Check coherence test and learning objectives.|

-The options are arranged in the game from two angles: (1) to the seven design principles and (2) to three practical questions: What to do in your class?
-What preparation by you is necessary? and What should be done in the team of teachers?
+The options are arranged in the game from two angles: (1) to the eight design principles and (2) to three practical questions: What to do in your class?
+What preparation by you is necessary?
+What should be done in the team of teachers?

-All options have a certain level of modernity (based on my opinion): modern (easy/simple solutions), very modern (some new didactical approaches) and really modern (but still practical and feasible).
-At some points in the game the player gets a score for the modernity of his/her selection.
+All options have a certain level of modernity (based on my opinion): modern (easy/simple solutions), very modern (some new pedagogical approaches) and really modern (but still practical and feasible).
+At some points in the game, the players get a score for the modernity of their selection.
 The score should be as high as possible.

-Each teacher has selected 6-7 serious options to modernize his or her course.
-In my own workshop for teachers in Indonesia and Ghana the teachers (players) will present and discuss their selection of options.
+Each teacher has selected 6-7 serious options to modernise their course.
+In my workshop for teachers in Indonesia and Ghana, the teachers (players) will present and discuss their selection of options.
 The next step is to think about the How-question and prepare a new Route map for their course.
 The selected options should be given a place in the learning process of the teachers’ course.
-The resulting learning process should be profitable for the students and fo the teacher.
-See Course development.
+The resulting learning process should be profitable for the teachers in their course design and development process.